alhusseinsamy/Mammogram-Based-DCNN/README.md

-# Mammogram based cancer detection using Deep Convolutional Neural Networks.
+# Mammogram breast cancer detection using a Deep Convolutional Neural Network (DCNN).
   The INbreast dataset is used to build a DCNN from scratch using keras.
 The DCNN takes as input the mammogram, breast mass ROI, and microcalcification ROI and outputs a classification as either benign or malignant.
 The ROIs are input to the DCNN as masked images.
 Please contact husseinsamy32@gmail.com for the mammogram and ROI files.